There is no order in the world around us, we must adapt ourselves to the requirements of chaos instead.

 Speaking of chaos, the closest coffee shop to my house is a Christian coffee house, which I guess means that it will go to heaven when it dies.
 Every time I’m here there are no less than five (5!) bible studies taking place at the various four-tops scattered around.
 Pictures of African children drinking from wells built for them by American white folks cover the walls and allegedly a portion of every purchase made here goes towards providing clean water for someone somewhere.
 I think this is great, even though I think there is a lot of potential conflict between capitalism and genuine spiritual generosity this place seems to make it work okay.
 I wrote a while back about Christian industry and put the full scope of my cynicism on display as I railed against using people’s deep-seated beliefs to sell tickets to bad entertainment, and the asshole that lives in my brain wants to make the same point about this seemingly well-intentioned coffee shop but they serve a quality product and that gets guys like me to come and read books about Secular Faith and Spiritual Freedom while the folks around me work to secure a spot in the sky.
 It’s a good balance and I enjoy knowing that a portion of the money I spend goes to help people who need it, as I am bad about making sure I allocate money to that sort of thing unless I’m getting something for it.

 In this house of faith-based coffee there is a bookshelf full of quality(/s) content about how Jesus wants us to live, and in kind of a funny turn of events they have a book that was written by a guy I knew when I lived in California.
 I don’t think very fondly of the guy, and his book is trash so I’m not going to name or link to it, but the primary purpose of the book was to present a biblical road map for marriage.
 While the theme of the book is for men to pursue their spouse (which is good), the actual content is a regurgitated mess of Song of Solomon quotes twisted into the idea that women should fill their husband’s “sex-tank” otherwise the guy will likely cheat because he is a man incapable of controlling himself and women are here exclusively to serve their husbands.
 The guy’s wife wrote the intro and actually used the term “sex-tank”, I didn’t make that up.
-The most ironic thing about this guy and his book is that I was in such a bad place in my own marriage during the time that I lived in California that I actually reached out to him for some counseling… and he responded by telling me that he was too busy unless I wanted to start tithing to his church… you know, just like how Jesus handled his ministry.
+The most ironic thing about this guy and his book is that I was in such a bad place in my own marriage during the time that I lived in California that I actually reached out to him for some counseling… and he responded by telling me that he was too busy for me, but that I could order his book on amazon if I wanted to… you know, just like how Jesus handled his ministry.
 Anyway I’m not married anymore and it’s all that guy’s fault.
 That’s a joke, but his book is on the shelf behind me if I ever need a good laugh or confidence that I could probably get a book published if I was willing to debase myself enough to write something like “Jesus: The Original Punk Rocker!” and tour youth groups and Christian middle schools as a cool Christian guy with tattoos.
 I have Jesus tattooed on my body twice as a late career security blanket in case things go sideways for me.

 I know a handful of actually cool Christian guys with tattoos for whom I have a tremendous amount of respect, and I am still insecure enough in my writing to feel the need to offer asides like that in the event that someone I care about thinks I’m challenging the good work they’re doing in the name of their faith.
 I am not, and I believe that good works are good and people living by their own convictions is also good.